pantheon-systems/documentation/source/content/guides/secure-development/05-two-factor-authentication.md

 ## Benefits of Two-Factor Authentication

 Two-factor authentication is a helpful security practice because it prevents attackers from compromising accounts by requiring an extra authentication method beyond a username and password to log in.
-This is important because standard password access can be easy to bypass if the user has a simple password that's easy to guess, is observed typing in their password, or has used their password on another site that becomes compromised.
+This is important because standard password access can be easy to bypass if the user:

+- Has a simple password that's easy to guess

+- Is observed typing in their password

+- Has used their password on another site that becomes compromised

 By requiring a second form of authentication (especially one tied to a physical device like a mobile phone or a USB key), would-be attackers not only have to compromise a user’s password, but also their mobile phone or physical USB key, which makes the attack much more difficult.